About the ECNL

 Club dues are all inclusive, and generally covers all coaching expenses, club member training clinics, keeper training, field maintenance costs, Insurance, US Club registrations, referee expenses, tournament registration expenses, league registration expenses, coach travel reimbursements, etc.

-- A mandatory Travel fee, which ranges between $300 to $490, will be assessed for each team travel event your player attends.
+A mandatory Travel fee, which ranges between $300 to $490, will be assessed for each team travel event your player attends.
 This fee is separate and apart from your club dues and covers the cost of your player’s hotel stay (free breakfast is included), van transportation while at the event, chaperone reimbursements, snacks and water for the duration of the event, and one or two meals.
-In some limited instances, and only when specified in advance by Club management, the fee may include the cost of airfare.
+In some limited instances, and only when specified in advance by Club management, the fee may include the cost of airfare, which is not included in the range above.